nehahonrao/chatroom-exercise/README.md

 ## Day 1:
 - I am following all steps given below to reach solution.
-- currently, I am not step no 12.
+- currently, I am on step no 12.

+## Day 2:
+- I have completed must have features.
+- now working on how to send name with message.

 ### Steps: